After the brilliance of Interstellar,

 Cinematography: Dariusz Wolski

-Music Composer: Harry Gregson- Williams
+Music Composer: Harry Gregson-

 Screenplay: Drew Goddard